Dresden, the capital city of the German federal state of Saxony, is a beautiful baroque city on the river Elbe.

 - Military History Museum (Daniel Libeskind design)

-- Transparent VW Factory
+- Transparent Volkswagen Factory

 References and Links